 Resilience

-Score for depressed group: 58
+• Score for depressed group: 58

-Score for non-depressed group: 75
+• Score for non-depressed group: 75

-How long does it take for you to bounce from disappointment, failure, rejection, or hardship?
-Well it depends a great deal on your level of resilience.
 I had a friend who dated a girl over a decade ago.
 Their relationship lasted four months.
-He easily moved on a few months later; she, on the other hand, still hasn’t gotten over him.
-She’s a highly successful, beautiful woman who refuses to date anyone else and is still pining for a man who hasn’t thought about her in 12 years.
+He easily moved on; she, on the other hand, still hasn’t gotten over him.
+She’s a highly successful, beautiful woman who refuses to date anyone else and is still pining for a man who hasn’t given her a second thought.
 Not surprisingly, she’s been struggling with depression for a few years now.
 My heart goes out to her.
 Sometimes, burning bridges and cutting ties with certain people, no matter how much you care about them, is the healthiest thing you can do.

 Emotional Regulation

-Score for depressed group: 44
+• Score for depressed group: 44

-Score for non-depressed group: 60
+• Score for non-depressed group: 60

 Self-Motivation

-Score for depressed group: 51
+• Score for depressed group: 51

-Score for non-depressed group: 67
+• Score for non-depressed group: 67

 Much like the link between procrastination and depression, depressed people struggle to find the incentive to take on challenges, set goals, or pick themselves up.
-The danger of a lack of inner incentive is an unhealthy reliance on external factors to motivate you – praise from your boss, compliments from your partner, money, etc. While these motivators can keep you going in the short-term, it won’t be enough.
+The danger of a lack of inner incentive is an unhealthy reliance on external factors to motivate you—praise from your boss, compliments from your partner, money, etc. While these motivators can keep you going in the short-term, it won’t be enough.
 Like an addiction, you’ll need more and more of it to stay motivated.
 When you can find motivation and strength from within, it will keep that inner flame burning and push you to keep trying.

 Insightfully yours,